When It Seems Too Good to Be True

 The final price, excluding shipping and any graphic design charges, is $1595.

 Does this mean this isn’t a good value?
 Depends.
 It’s a basic tube-assembly 10 ft. display ideal for many businesses, particularly for local events.
 The graphics may be fine but there’s no way of knowing if the company uses 2nd, 3rd, or 4th generation dye-sublimation printing.
 Many low-end supplies used direct to surface printing rather than dye-sublimation because it’s less expensive.
 And, once again, that may be OK if you are only planning to use the graphic for a limited number of shows.

 My point, however, isn’t to question the quality of the display.
 Instead, it’s to demonstrate that online display websites use two different approaches, namely “a la carte” vs. “as shown.”
 There are merits to both, but it’s important to understand the difference.

 At Classic Exhibits, we believe that “as shown” prices are an easier method for exhibit buyers to compare designs and features.
 It doesn’t require you to “Build the Price” to see the final price.
 And since all our displays can be modified/customized to the exhibitors preference, drop-down menus can’t possibly list all the available options.
 That would be a nightmare for the serious exhibit buyer.

 Have questions?
 Give us a call or send us an email.
 We would love to chat with you.

-Classic Exhibits Inc. designs and manufacturers portable, modular, hybrid, custom, rental exhibit solutions.
+Classic Exhibits Inc. designs and manufacturers portable, modular, hybrid, and custom exhibit solutions, including SuperNova LED Lightboxes.
 Classic Exhibits products are represented by an extensive distributor network in North America and in select International markets.
 For more information, contact us at 866-652-2100 or www.classicexhibits.com.